 The Auman mortuary business continued under son Theodore C. Auman Jr and Son-in-law Earl Angstadt until 1975; when Theodore C. Auman III became the third generation to continue his grandfather’s legacy.
 Theodore C. Auman III died in 2008 and the company was eventually bought out by Dignity Memorial, a regional chain of funeral homes.

-A Visit to Willie and Surprise Scientific Revelations
+A Visit to Stoneman Willie and Surprise Scientific Revelations

 After this visit I headed to Berks History Center’s library to see if there was anything there that could be added to this story.
 I did not expect to find anything that I had not already seen in the Eagle and Times newspapers archives.
 I was very wrong.

-There was a file waiting for me full of x-ray images taken in 2004 that were a part of a scientific study on Stone Willie.
-Most fascinatingly, these x-rays revealed that coins were present in Stone Willie’s esophagus.
+There was a file waiting for me full of x-ray images taken in 2004 that were a part of a scientific study on Stoneman Willie.
+Most fascinatingly, these x-rays revealed that coins were present in Stoneman Willie’s esophagus.

 A total of 21 coins were retrieved from Willie’s throat during this study which revealed them to be pennies dated between 1896 and 1961.
 This means that visitors of Willie’s were intentionally and perhaps secretly putting the coins into his mouth over the course of nearly 70 years.
 It was surmised by colleagues of Conlogue’s that this was done as a part of a European ritual which dates back to the Greeks and Romans; where coins were placed in the mouth of the deceased to pay their way across the River Styx.